Setting up network connectivity with IPsec gateways on your own using Yandex Cloud

 Set up the remote IPsec gateway

-To set up the gateway, use the IP addresses, username, and SSH key that you specified when creating the remote-gw
+To set up the gateway, use the IP addresses, username, and SSH key of the remote-gw

 VM.